gabis96/ML-models-comparison/README.md

     - Top/bottom 10 countries in the podium for the last 8 years.
     - Top/bottom 10%til countries in happiness.
     - Overall best performing country in each category by average.
-- Do predictive extrapolation using regression on the data and analyze:
+- Do predictive extrapolation using regression on the data and analyze (Future Work):
     - Rank in 2023
     - Which country is on it’s way to becoming the first Utopia?
 (9.0)
     - Which country is on it’s way to becoming the first Dystopia?
 (1.0)
-- Compare results evaluating models with appropiate metrics.
+- Compare results evaluating models with appropiate metrics (Future Work).
 - Create infographic.

 ## Python Stack

 **Math & Machine Learning:** sklearn, numpy, scipy

-**Data Manipulation:** pandas
+**Data Manipulation:** pandas (for datasets), requests (for scrapping from the web)

 **Visualization:** mathplotlib, seaborn (newest interface objects), geopandas